top of page

 On December 1, 2025 the City of Portland sent out a public notice inviting public comment on the question of the legality of allowing the drive through as part of the proposed DQ project.
 (See below for more info.)

 On December 12, 2025, neighbors on SE 55th contacted the MTNA to share their concerns about the potential for the proposed DQ redevelopment to increase in traffic on their otherwise quiet street.
-They would like the City to consider:
+To mitigate this impact, they would like the City to consider:

 1. a left turn only sign as folks leave the DQ site [and exit onto SE 55th]